-Cultural scorecards also can be transformed back into quantitative data.
+Cultural beacons also can be transformed back into quantitative data.
 Davies and Dart (2005, p.
-38) describe multiple processes for converting the sole cultural scorecard they gather, participants’ stories, into quantitative terms.
-A cultural scorecard can be expressed numerically byFirst, the number of individuals/objects/behaviors enumerated within a story (a cultural scorecard) is quantitative.
+38) describe multiple processes for converting the sole cultural beacon they gather, participants’ stories, into quantitative terms.
+First, the number of individuals/objects/behaviors enumerated within a story (a cultural beacon) is quantitative.
 For example, a story might describe a street theater performance attended by 20 citizens.
 While the accuracy of such an estimate might need corroboration, this “20 citizens” figure can be interesting and valuable to multiple stakeholders.
 One can also tally the frequencies of specific change-narratives (such as the number of times that participants focus their stories on clotheslines, for example).
 This might motivate the pursuit of more data about this change (in this example, either the deliberate call for more stories about clotheslines or a citywide count of all new clotheslines) and so expose the depth and breadth of a particular effect.
-Additionally, the number of stories per provenance and/or associated with particular changes can function as measures of participant engagement and/or local program fidelity.Pushing the Envelope by Scaling Horizontally.
+Additionally, the number of stories per provenance and/or associated with particular changes can function as measures of participant engagement and/or local program fidelity.

+According to Wilkins (2008), “One central concern with numbers in research then is who has access to the production, distribution and interpretation of this knowledge” (p.
+20).
+But numbers can be participatory.

+“Local people have shown in innumerable instances that they can count, estimate, measure, compare and value in ways which generate numbers (Jayakaran 2002; Barahona and Levy 2003; Chambers 2008; Catley et al. 2008).
+They can put numbers on almost anything which they experience that is normally considered qualitative, including empowerment and social change (Jupp and Ali 2010).
+The insights, categories and relationships which they identify through PMs have been shown again and again to be more numerous, varied and relevant to their significant realities than those of outsider professionals.
+They can correct, validate and themselves generate statistics (Barahona and Levy 2003, 2007; Chambers 2008; Catley et al. 2008).
+And these can empower them in their relations with organisations and government” (Chambers, 2010, pp. 39-40).

+Pushing the Envelope by Scaling Horizontally.
 In addition to developing new metrics for assessing social change interventions, forward-thinking scholars and practitioners also must craft new models and methods to guide the interventions themselves.
-In the 1990s, reconceptualizing the orientation of social change as bottom-up, instead of top-down, inspired massive revisions of social programs and delivery methods.
+In the 1990s, reconceptualizing the orientation of social change as bottom-up instead of top-down inspired massive revisions of social programs and delivery methods.
 Another round of program adjustment may yet transpire if this vision of social change is further modified.
 The previous reconceptualization merely adjusted orientation, not direction; yet, it is eminently possible that social change is easiest to diffuse horizontally, not vertically.
 That is, participants may take skills/experiences/innovations from one project and apply it to another lateral concern.
 For example, they may harness the self-efficacy vis-à-vis community organizing that they honed in a neighborhood safety intervention and use it to address local transportation issues.
 Encouraging this sort of practice – the efficient application of versatile resources – could maximize the impact of discrete projects, catalyze interaction effects, and expedite participants’ appreciation of gains in their overall quality of living.
 Since social problems neither exist in a vacuum nor separate cleanly from a host of factors, this hyper-local approach may be a more productive way to sustain change than widely disseminating a single-issue intervention.